 It is a key priority for BCNA to ensure that new treatment options like Nerlynx – which have been shown in clinical trials to reduce the risk of a cancer recurrence – are approved for sale in Australia quickly and are put on the Pharmaceutical Benefits Scheme (PBS) so all women and men who could benefit from these new treatments can access them.

 As BCNA CEO Kirsten Pilatti said in an interview with the Herald Sun, “Any treatment option that can reduce a woman's risk of recurrence is not just great from a cancer perspective but also from an emotional perspective.”

-While Nerlynx is not yet listed on the PBS, the Pharmaceutical Benefits Advisory Committee (PBAC) is currently considering an application to add it.
-BCNA has provided a submission to PBAC in support of the listing, stressing the need for Nerlynx to be subsidised through the PBS so it is affordable for anyone who could benefit from it.
+BCNA has provided a submission to the Pharmaceutical Benefits Advisory Committee (PBAC) in support of the listing, stressing the need for Nerlynx to be subsidised through the PBS so it is affordable for anyone who could benefit from it.